jwill/todo.txt-addons/README.md

 ## Addons
 lately+		Extends the lately addon to allow a configurable no of days to list mpri		  Prioritize multiple items at the same time dempri		De-prioritize multiple items at the same time drive		  Push and pull todo.txt files to Google Drive.
 (Not tested)

+## Dependencies
+lately+:  npm install -g moment colors todotxt-coffee